-The criteria below are an example of those used by NAAA appraisers in assessing the condition of the exterior paint.
+The criteria below are an example of those used by PAAO appraisers in assessing the condition of the exterior paint.
 Similarly detailed criteria are used for other assessments of the aircraft's condition.

 EXTERIOR PAINT GRADING

 #10 Rating: Condition of the exterior paint is flawless.
 External painted surfaces have a deep, rich, wet look.
 There is no pooling, sagging, running, orange peeling, thin areas or over-spray on any painted surfaces.
 Stripes and numerals are well defined with crisp lines and no irregularities.
 The paint is of high quality.
 If a re-paint, all surfaces have been stripped and prepared properly and consistent with the paint manufacturers recommended application procedures.
 The age of the paint is two years old, or less.

 #9 Rating: Exterior painted surfaces are almost flawless.
 In almost every aspect the painted surfaces would meet the #10 rating criteria except for minor exceptions.
 The paint may be over two years old but less than 5 years old if the aircraft is tied down outside or 10 years if old if the aircraft is stored under cover.
 There may be a very small amount of dust particles in the paint.
 There may be a few chips in the paint under the fuselage from props slinging pebbles.
 Paint looks like new and the above discrepancies are only discernible upon very close inspection.

 #8 Rating: Paint has a wet look with a few chipped areas under wings, fuselage and empennage.
 Leading edges may show first stages of abrasion wear but overall the paint is in very good condition and shows very well within 20 feet.